nickth3man/CSV_analyzer/docs/design.md

 - As a user, I want the system to handle complex queries involving joins (e.g., "Compare team stats for the Lakers vs Celtics").
 - As a user, I want assurance that the answer is double-checked for accuracy before I see it.
 - As a user, I want the system to explain *how* it derived the answer (e.g., "Based on table X...").

+## Repository Organization

+> Notes for AI: Keep this section high-level and no-code.
+Focus on maintainability and discoverability.

+The repository is organized to separate runtime code, data assets, documentation, and developer tooling.
+The entrypoints live under the frontend package, backend logic stays under a single backend package, and all generated or static data lives alongside the backend so paths are consistent for scripts and the app.
+Documentation is consolidated under `docs/` and aligned with MkDocs navigation.
+Tooling and integration files remain in the project root when required by the tool or platform.

 ## Flow Design